-Although it’s hard to find much of a silver lining when thinking about the Great Recession – especially since some regions of the country haven’t fully recovered, and others might never get back to their pre-2008 levels of economic activity and growth – there is at least one significantly positive by-product: it created major disruption in the lending marketplace, which in turn has led to some unconventional business financing options.
+Although it’s hard to find much of a silver lining when thinking about the Great Recession, there is at least one significantly positive by-product.
+It created major disruption in the lending marketplace, which in turn has led to some unconventional business financing options.
 We highlight 3 of these below.

 While peer-to-peer lending isn’t new, a convergence of two factors – the need for businesses (and small ones in particular) to raise capital, and the ease at which borrowers and lenders can connect via the internet – has thrust this unconventional business financing method into the spotlight.

 However, it’s also true that for every peer-to-peer success story, there are many others that don’t turn out nearly as well for lenders, borrowers, or often both.
 We advise all business owners who want to explore this business financing method to proceed with caution, and not to make any assumptions – especially with respect to how much capital they’ll raise, and how long raising it will take.